We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Affordable: BetterHelp offers financial assistance to those who qualify for it.

 - Limited scope: BetterHelp therapists can provide talk therapy, but they can’t diagnose a mental health condition, prescribe medications, or fulfill a court order.
+Therapists who do have the appropriate licenses, however, can diagnose conditions.

 - Only for adults: BetterHelp doesn’t provide therapy for kids or teens.
 Instead, the website transfers you to its sister website, teencounseling.com.